 The crisis management committee meets only when necessary and as many times as it deems necessary.
 Its members are invited, without delay or formalities, by the chairman of the committee or at the request of at least two of its members.
+In addition, the CEO may ask the chairman of the committee to add to the agenda of the committee meetings any subject he considers relevant.
 Members of the committee may also be consulted in writing.

-Invitations are mare by any means, even verbally, and may be transmitted by the board secretary.
+Invitations are made by any means, even verbally, and may be transmitted by the board secretary.